Maxhu787/anon-board/TEMP.md

 reply to google verify email to resolve issue

 - restructure the post layout maybe make like dislike buttons smaller and move them above the comments? or something
-- add comments to comments soon, and anonymouse comments
+- ~~add comments to comments soon, and anonymouse comments~~ instead, have one layer of comments, they get layed out according to time, and replying to someone would add a @username at the front
-- make header thinner
+- refresh or do something when posted a post
 - add create username step

 - add announcments tab
-- refresh or do something when posted a post
-- refresh page or something when comment and post posted

-- add local dates for other contries, change tolocalestring properties
+- setup when not logged in /landing page then another page for the posts to be seen too
+- fix website loading cycle, like load skeleton page faster than fetch data
+- fix logout cycle, add loading screen, and fix up the delay

 - fix up home page (maybe add threejs playground)

-- setup when not logged in /landing page then another page for the posts to be seen too (remember to update sitemap)
-- fix website loading cycle, like load skeleton page faster than fetch data
-- fix logout cycle, add loading screen, and fix up the delay (cause still too slow rn)

 - add shadcn progress bar for loading screen
 - add some colors and stuff to make it less plain

-- add custom pfps if there arent any (github identicon or something better)
 - add school tag? db schema design needed (link school email)
 - add country tag for profile (small flag)

+- add local dates for other contries, change tolocalestring properties

+- add custom pfps if there arent any (github identicon or something better)
 - add social queues like register number count, verified check, tags
 - add share feature
 - add analytics